 Cradle Kalamazoo follows a collective impact strategy that progresses from collaborative planning and capacity building to target community actions and intervention to community system changes.
-Launched in 2014, Cradle Kalamazoo, previously know as Kalamazoo infant Mortality initiative Community Action (KIMCAI), centers its work on a public health model that recognizes people live in a social and environmental context that affects their health.
+Launched in 2014, Cradle Kalamazoo, previously know as Kalamazoo Infant Mortality Community Action Initiative (KIMCAI), centers its work on a public health model that recognizes people live in a social and environmental context that affects their health.
 A combination of distal (structural, political, and economic) factors and more proximate (community, organizational, family, and individual) contribute individually and together to explain the observed phenomenon of racial disparities in infant and maternal mortality.
 As such, work toward overcoming these factors must include organizations that touch on these varying distal and proximate factors.

 Cradle Kalamazoo is committed to improving birth outcomes in our Community through deliberate and intensive communitywide action, which combines grassroots engagement, a focus on Equity and Health Equity, evidence and practice-based programs, targeted service delivery, institutional coordination, and measured accountability.

-Dr. Jennifer Fink, DO
+Dr. Jennifer Frink, DO

 OB/GYN Department Chair

-Aaron Lane Davies, MD, FAAP
+Aaron Lane-Davies, MD, FAAP